How to Overcome Mediocrity and Finally Stand Out in Life

 This post contains affiliate links, which means we may earn a commission if you purchase through our links—at no extra cost to you.
 As an Amazon Associate we earn from qualifying purchases.
 We only recommend products we use or trust.
 Learn more about affiliate marketing or read our full disclosure.

-With a clear vision of who they want to become.
+They begin with ambition.
+With dreams.
+With potential.
+With a clear vision of the person they want to be.

 But somewhere along the way, life becomes repetitive.

-- Goals stay unfinished.
+- Goals remain unfinished.

-- Comfort replaces growth.
+- Comfort slowly replaces growth.

 Am I settling for an average version of my life?

-It develops slowly through:
+It develops gradually through:

 - Repeated comfort

-- Avoidance of discomfort
+- Avoiding discomfort

 - Inconsistent effort